-After Indonesia, the Chinese mainland and India are the source countries for medical tourism in Malaysia.
-To promote Malaysia as an international medical tourist destination, the MHTC has established strategic ties with markets such as Bangladesh, the Chinese mainland, Cambodia, Myanmar and the Middle East.
+After Indonesia, China and India are the source countries for medical tourism in Malaysia.
+To promote Malaysia as an international medical tourist destination, the MHTC has established strategic ties with markets such as Bangladesh, China, Cambodia, Myanmar and the Middle East.
 These markets are seen as having high potential due to the lack of healthcare facilities, cultural similarities and the availability of frequent direct flights.
-In particular, the MHTC has been marketing Malaysia as a fertility hub to attract medical tourists from the Chinese mainland seeking to circumvent the Chinese mainland guidelines on gender selection and IVF procedures.
+In particular, the MHTC has been marketing Malaysia as a fertility hub to attract medical tourists from China seeking to circumvent China's guidelines on gender selection and IVF procedures.
 In line with this, major private sector players are aiming to establish secondary markets in Indochina, South Asia and the Middle East and North Africa as well as fortifying their presence in Indonesia.
 The top markets with high potential are as follows: